 And we don’t just talk the talk.
 It’s part of our ethos to implement the latest technologies in-house.
 We love a good Trello board here and automation is our friend.
 It’s what makes us lean, mean and efficient as well as putting the firm in the best possible position to offer expert solutions.

-How do we know so much about the development world?
+How do we know so much about the developing world?
 We keep it close.
 Aside from our dedication to in-house applications, we’ve worked with clients in areas including:

 Our technology lawyers also work closely with specialists in other teams like:

-across a local, national and global client network, giving you the confidence that we have all your legal bases covered.
+With a local, national and global client network, we ensure your confidence that we have all your legal bases covered.

 We know software development can be full of surprises but we don’t think your legal costs should be.
 That’s why we offer fixed fees whenever possible.